National Train Enquiry System: Technology

-NTES operates on a centralized database system managed by CRIS.
+NTES operates on a centralised database system managed by CRIS.
 It collects data from various operational systems across the Indian Railways network, including train control systems, station management systems, and ticketing systems.
 The data is processed and disseminated through its web and mobile interfaces.
-The system relies on a robust backend infrastructure to handle a high volume of queries.
+The system relies on a robust backend infrastructure to manage a high volume of enquiries.

-RailRadar utilizes NTES data to provide live train status and other services.
+RailRadar utilises NTES data to provide live train status and other services.